michaelshawnlockwood/nyctaxi-pipeline/Context.md

 This `Context.md` file applies only to the **current active project**.
 When starting a new chat, ChatGPT must:

+1. Upon reading this file, do not rewrite any of its content in the current chat unless the content or content structure is being discussed.
-1. Read this file and limit its scope to the **project we are currently working on**.
+3. Read this file and limit its scope to the **project we are currently working on**.
-2. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
+4. Top-level headings (i.e. # WSFC Lab Context) mark the start of project sections, which end with a different project's top-level heading.
-3. Ignore sections from other projects unless explicitly told to reference them.
+5. Ignore sections from other projects unless explicitly told to reference them.
-4. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom and any project-specific instructions before generating responses.
+6. Always apply the **ChatGPT Rules, Authoring & Output Discipline** section located at the bottom and any project-specific instructions before generating responses.
-5. Stop and ask for clarification if there is any ambiguity about which project is active.
+7. Stop and ask for clarification if there is any ambiguity about which project is active.

 # Wordclouds of Sorts